Red vs Green Laser Level (Which to Choose for Which Job)

 Visibility of Green Laser Levels

-The green light is right in the middle of the light spectrum under the visible light range.
-Visibility refers to the visual quality, or simply the clarity of vision.
-The green light is easily detected by our eyes.
+Our eyes easily detect the green light.
 In that sense, we see that we will be able to see green lasers without straining.
 The red light is at the end of the visible spectrum.
-Therefore, difficult to see when compared with the green light.
-(1)
+Therefore, it is difficult to see when compared with the green light.

 The Construction of a Green Laser Level

-Based on their superiority and power, the green laser levels are bound to have more features and parts as opposed to red lasers.
-The green laser levels have an 808nm diode and a frequency doubling crystal and many other complex features.
-The green lasers, therefore, have more parts, they are expensive and take more time to build.
+The green laser levels have an 808nm diode, a frequency-doubling crystal, and many other complex features.
+The green lasers, therefore, have more parts; they are expensive and take longer to build.

-It is now self-evident that the green lasers cost more money than the red lasers.
-They are approximately 25% more expensive than their red counterparts.
-This fact is owed to their complexity, high functionality, or generally their construction.
-This also explains why the red lasers are flooding the market, and not the green ones.
+This fact is owed to their complexity, high functionality, or construction.
+This also explains why the red lasers are flooding the market, not the green ones.

 The Battery Life

-Green laser levels have very powerful lasers with excellent visibility.
-This comes at a cost.
 They consume a lot of the electrical energy generated by their batteries.
-For that matter, the battery lives of green lasers are really short when compared to that of red lasers.
+For that matter, the battery lives of green lasers are really short compared to red lasers.

 Please note that the visibility powers of the green lasers are drawn from the energy in their batteries, so there is a direct proportionality relationship.